 (b) District has under 2,500 ADMr according to the annual reports for the same school year as used to calculate the Priority List under OAR 581-027-0010;

+(c) District has at least 50% or more of its schools built before 1980; District has school and administrative buildings that have not been tested for radon, or district has school and administrative buildings that had testing completed after July 1 of the preceding year;

+(d) District’s needs to provide training to a staff person to oversee asbestos-related activities and/or needs to provide asbestos awareness training to custodial staff; District’s radon risk level is either “High” or “Not Assigned” according to information published by the Oregon Health Authority that provides for radon risk levels based on geography;

+(e) District is due to conduct its 3-year re-inspection of asbestos-containing material in each school facility; and District has a school that qualifies as a remote small elementary school per ORS 327.077; and

+(f) District has completed its annual electronic submission of its building and bond data to the Department by February 15 of each year.

+(15) The preference points for the Radon Environmental Hazard Assessment grant are:

+(a) District has twenty-five percent (25%) or more of its ADMr identified as Students in Poverty;

+(b) District has under 2,500 ADMr according to the annual reports for the same school year as used to calculate the Priority List under OAR 581-027-0010;

 (c) District has school and administrative buildings that have not been tested for radon, or district has school and administrative buildings that had testing completed after July 1 of the preceding year;

 (d) District’s radon risk level is either “High” or “Not Assigned” according to information published by the Oregon Health Authority that provides for radon risk levels based on geography;

 (e) District has a school that qualifies as a remote small elementary school per ORS 327.077; and

 (f) District has completed its annual electronic submission of its building and bond data to the Department by February 15 of each year.

-(15) A District that is awarded a Technical Assistance Grant must:
+(16) A District that is awarded a Technical Assistance Grant must: